John Robert Beyster: Other work and contributions

 Beyster founded the Foundation for Enterprise Development in 1986 "to help develop successful enterprises in the U.S. and around the world" by focusing on "advancing entrepreneurship and employee ownership through its work with technologists, entrepreneurs, executives, governments, and educators."
 In 2004, the Foundation launched the Beyster Institute, which is "dedicated to training, education, and consulting in employee ownership and entrepreneurship."

 Beyster wrote or co-authored approximately 60 publications and reports, as well as the books The SAIC Solution: How We Built an $8 Billion Employee-Owned Technology Company, published by John Wiley & Sons in 2007, and Names, Numbers, and Network Solutions: The Monetization of the Internet, cowritten with Michael A. Daniels and published in 2013.
-A fellow of the American Nuclear Society, Beyster served as Chairman of its Reactor Physics Division and Shielding Division.
+A fellow of the American Nuclear Society, Beyster was whairman of its Reactor Physics Division and Shielding Division.
 He was a fellow of the American Physical Society, a member of the Scientific Advisory Group to the Director, Strategic Target Planning Staff of the Joint Chiefs of Staff, and a member of the National Academy of Engineering.
-He also served as chairman emeritus of the board of directors of the University of California, San Diego Foundation.
+He also was chairman emeritus of the University of California, San Diego Foundation.